StarManTheGamer/poly-newdocs/docs/objects/world/NPC.md

 # NPC

-An NPC (Non-Player Character) is an object similar to a Player but that can be controlled by code.
+An NPC (non-player character) is an object similar to a Player but that can be controlled by code.
 Like players, it can walk and jump, and it's body part colors can be customized.

 {{ inherits("DynamicInstance") }}